 “A festive, fierce and fun chess tournament!”

-Attention all chess enthusiasts!
-The Faculty of Computer Science at Dalhousie University is proud to sponsor the inaugural Dalhousie Atlantic Cup (DAC), a chess tournament set to take place in the vibrant city of Halifax, Nova Scotia.
+Attention all chess enthusiasts, the DAC is back!
+The Faculty of Computer Science at Dalhousie University is proud to sponsor the second edition of the Dalhousie Atlantic Cup (DAC), a chess tournament set to take place in the vibrant city of Halifax, Nova Scotia.
 This tournament is a celebration of the noble game of chess, offering a platform for both seasoned and emerging players to showcase their skills.

-The top 8 participants from section A will advance to a subsequent CFC and FIDE rated tournament held one week later, where they will fight through a multi-level bracket system for the coveted Dalhousie Atlantic Cup!
-The champion will win $500 as well as a trophy, and the other finalists will be honored with medals, commemorating their achievement and participation.
+The top 8 participants from section A will advance to a subsequent CFC and FIDE rated tournament held one week later, where they will vie for the coveted Dalhousie Atlantic Cup!
+The champion will win a trophy, and the other finalists will be honored with medals, commemorating their achievement and participation.

 But the fun does not end there!
 Between the two tournaments, participants can enjoy a variety of events: